Reverse Osmosis Container

 In a containerized system all parts and equipment are installed and fixed inside the container, including pre-treatment, post-treatment and all piping and cabling.

-Reverse Osmosis Container Interface points will be:
+RO Container Interface points will be:

 - Sea water in

 - Freshwater supply for flushing

 - Pilot air supply

 Scaling occurs on reverse osmosis container membranes when the concentration of scale-forming species exceeds saturation, producing additional solids within the RO feedwater.
 Scalants include such chemical species as calcium carbonate, calcium sulfate, barium sulfate, strontium sulfate, and reactive silica.
 Since these species have very low solubilities, they are difficult to remove from RO membranes.
 Scaling decreases the effectiveness of the membranes in reducing the solids and causes more frequent cleanings.
 A scale on a membrane provides nucleation sites that increase the rate of formation of additional scale.

 Magnesium hydroxide tends to absorb silica, another scalant.
 Another softening procedure involves zeolite in an ion exchange process.

 Often used with acidification, or by itself, are antiscalants.
 Antiscalants are chemicals added to Reverse Osmosis Container to minimize scale carbonate or sulfate based scale.
 They consist of acrylates and phosphonates which inhibit the precipitation of carbonate or sulfanates.